jad-tab/jad-tab.github.io/_posts/2020-01-03-Histograms.md

 We could choose how we want our histogram to be plotted to draw insight from the data at hand.
 But how many bins should we use for a histogram in practice ?

-In this article, I experiment with a procedure described by Birgé and Rozenholc that allows us to select a good number of bins.
+In this article, I experiment with a procedure discovered and published by Birgé and Rozenholc that allows us to select a "good" number of bins.

 ## Notations and mathematical context